Where to start

 Put your clips in a general order in the sequence.
 This might be dictated by a storyboard or a shot list.
 Don’t worry about working in story order, if you get stuck you can work on a different scene.
 Give each scene the chance to work on it’s own.
 It’s amazing how weaker scenes in the script or on the shoot can become much more powerful when given the chance at the editing stage.
 Once you have your ‘first assembly’ you can put scenes in their correct order.

 Each clip is like a sentence in a text.
-Rearrange them until you are telling the story you want to tell.
-What do you want people to see first, the hand with the dagger or the calmly sleeping victim?
+Rearrange them to tell the story you want.
+Which should audience see first ?
+The hand with the dagger or the calmly sleeping victim?
 The order is very important, and the way it was imagined initially may not be the best order.

 Editing is like making music.
 Not only are you telling a story, you are also creating the pace at which the story is told.
 It has to flow, varying between slow and fast, loud and quiet, wide shots and close ones.
 It has to set questions in the minds of the audience, keeping the viewer hooked on the narrative as it unfolds, moment by moment.